How to prepare data for vinyl pressing

 - Can I check if my submitted artwork is OK to print?

-I thought I've uploaded the tracks when I launched the project.
+I thought I uploaded the tracks when I launched the project?
 Why do I need to do it again?

 What are the audio requirements?

-We accept high-resolution WAV or AIFF files – the most optimal resolution and format are to provide one continuous WAV file per side at 96 kHz / 24-bit (we support audio from 44.1kHz / 16-bit up to 192 kHz / 32-bit).
+We accept high-resolution WAV or AIFF files – the most optimal resolution and format are to provide separate or one continuous WAV file per side at 96 kHz / 24-bit (we support audio from 44.1kHz / 16-bit up to 192 kHz / 32-bit).
+Ideally, your audio is peaking around 0.1 - 0.5dB.Please note that it is better not to use overuse hard-limiters (brick-wall, peak limiters).
+In such cases, we must reduce the cutting levels (making your record quieter than it otherwise would be).

 How do I submit my audio files?

-Please send it in a single zip via the uploader that we provide on your project page.
+Please send all files in a single zip via the uploader that we provide on your project page.
+Make sure your audio files are named so that they clearly indicate the side and track number, for example: A1_Example.wav, B2_Sample.wav

 How should I prepare my artwork files?

-Please download the templates from here.
-Place your design on the template and delete the template lines when you submit them.
+Please download the art templates from here.
+Align your design with the template and template specifications.
+Delete the template lines when you submit your art.

-- Be sure to outline and vectorize all images and fonts.
+- Be sure to outline and vectorize all images and fonts where possible.

 - Remove any ICC profiles from your artwork.